:

 Frequently Asked Questions — Colon in Morse Code

-To send a Colon: long press, then long press, then long press, then short tap, then short tap, then short tap.
-Punctuation in Morse code uses 5-6 signals.
+To send the colon: long press, then long press, then long press, then short tap, then short tap, then short tap.
+Keep one unit of silence between each signal and three units between this character and the next.

 ✓ Copied!